 Washington, DC offers enough museums, sights, and neighborhoods that it deserves more than just one visit.
-If it's your first time to visit Washington DC you should focus on seeing the Memorials, White House, and Capital, along with a few museums and a neighborhood or two.
-My Washington DC itinerary will show you what to see in 3 days and give you a taste of the city while hitting all the must see sights!
-Like I've mentioned in previous posts, always assume you will be back.
-Otherwise you might find yourself trying to fit too much in and not taking the time to fully experience what you are seeing.
+If it's your first time visiting Washington DC you should focus on seeing the Memorials, White House, and Capital, along with a few museums and a neighborhood or two.

-When you visit Washington DC you will notice it is extremely easy to get around between the metro, bus system, bike share program, Uber, and your own two feet.
-Try to pick a centrally located hotel to maximize your sightseeing time.
 Downtown hotels have the perk of being walking distance of the White House, Memorials, and the Capitol, but will cost a pretty penny.
 To keep hotel costs down, I recommend staying around Dupont Circle or Logan Square.
-Both areas have more of a neighborhood feel and are still extremely convenient for sightseeing being a quick metro ride (or longer walk/bike ride) away.
+Both areas have a charming neighborhood feel and are extremely convenient for sightseeing being a quick metro ride (or longer walk/bike ride) away.

-Continue reading Visit Washington DC - Itinerary for 3 Days in DC or save it for later!
+Continue reading this 3 Day Washington DC Itinerary or save it for later!

-Day 1 on your Washington DC itinerary involves a lot of walking so grab your favorite walking shoes and get an early start to the day!
+The start of your 3 day Washington DC itinerary involves a lot of walking, so grab your most comfortable shoes and get an early start to the day!

 The White House is a quick walk down 15th or 17th street.
 View the exterior at 1600 Pennsylvania Avenue NW.
 The only way to visit the interior is by making a reservation through the office of your congressional representative or senator 21 days to 3 months in advance.

-The Capital - any visit to Washington DC obviously must include the Capital.
-You can either take a 40 minute walk down the National Mall to the Capital or metro/Uber if time is of the essence.
-The Capital Visitor Center is open Monday - Saturday 8:30am-4:30pm and offers free 45 minute tours.
+The Capitol Visitor Center is open Monday through Saturday 8:30 am to 4:30 pm and offers free 45 minute tours.
 Advance reservations are highly recommended and can be made here.
 Same day tour passes are available on a limited basis at the Visitor Center if you did not make prior reservations.

-Smithsonian Museum Visit - pick a nearby Smithsonian Museum to visit to end your day.
-Some of the most popular (and free) options are the National Air and Space Museum, National Gallery of Art, National Museum of African American History and Culture (advanced tickets are a must unless you want to try to get same day tickets at 6:30am), and National Museum of American History.
+Visit a nearby Smithsonian Museum to end the first day of your 3 days in Washington DC.
+Some of the most popular (and free) options are the National Air and Space Museum, National Gallery of Art, National Museum of African American History and Culture (advanced tickets are a must unless you want to try to get same-day tickets at 6:30 am), and National Museum of American History.

 Read TimeOut's post on DC museums if you want to research your options beforehand.